efrecon/unforge/README.md

 `ungit` can detect that the destination directory belongs to a git repository.
-In that case it will maintain an index of such snapshots in a file called `.ungit` at the root of the repository. `ungit` automatically caches tarballs in the [XDG] cache to avoid unecessary downloads.
+In that case it will maintain an index of such snapshots in a file called `.ungit` at the root of the repository, preferrably. `ungit` automatically caches tarballs in the [XDG] cache to avoid unecessary downloads.

 Read further down for a more detailed list of `ungit`'s [features](#highlights) and [limitations](#limitations), or jump straight to the [examples](#examples).